Rockall: Radio hams

 Rockall was the last of the unnumbered Islands On The Air (IOTA) in Europe.
 On 16 June 2005, the first amateur radio (ham radio) activation of Rockall took place.
 The club station MS0IRC/P was set up and operated on HF frequencies.
 The IOTA number EU-189 was issued to Rockall as a result of this activation.
-The 9-person landing team, plus safety and radio equipment, was from Islands Radio Club Outer Hebrides.
+The nine person landing team, plus safety and radio equipment, was from Islands Radio Club Outer Hebrides.
 They included two radio operators, James Cameron and David Woods.
 The two worked with 262 stations in the three-and-a-half hours in which they broadcast.
-The team cut short their landing to 9 hours due to incoming bad weather, unfulfilling their plan to stay overnight.
+The team cut short their landing to nine hours due to incoming bad weather, unfulfilling their plan to stay overnight.

-In 2011 a group of 7 Belgian amateur radio operators traveled on CDT Fourcault to Rockall.
+In 2011 a group of seven Belgian amateur radio operators travelled on CDT Fourcault to Rockall.
 Two of them, Patrick Godderie and Rudi Marleen, landed on the rock on 1 October to set up a radio station transmitting for 15 hours.
 They used HF frequencies under the call sign "MM0RAI/P".
 They stayed one night unsheltered on the islet.